Bad takes #2. Evolution by “mutation pressure”

 Unfamiliar ideas are often mis-identified and mis-characterized.
 It takes time for a new idea to be sufficiently familiar that it can be debated meaningfully.
 We look forward to those more meaningful debates.
 Until then, fending off bad takes is the order of the day!
 See the Bad Takes Index.

-In his entertainingly combative piece entitled “The frailty of adaptive hypotheses for the origins of organismal complexity,” Lynch (2007) writes
+In his equally entertaining and obnoxious piece “The frailty of adaptive hypotheses for the origins of organismal complexity,” Lynch (2007) writes

 The notion that mutation pressure can be a driving force in evolution is not new (6, 24–31)

 citing works of Darwin, Morgan, Dover, Nei, Cavalier-Smith, and Stoltzfus and Yampolsky.